jasonchanly/rulebreakers/README.md

 # rulebreakers

-Project page for "RULEBREAKERS: Challenging LLMs at the Crossroads between Formal Logic and Human-like Reasoning" (ICML 2025, forthcoming) by Jason Chan, Robert Gaizauskas and Zhixue Zhao.
+Project page for "RULEBREAKERS: Challenging LLMs at the Crossroads between Formal Logic and Human-like Reasoning" (ICML 2025, forthcoming) by Jason Chan, Robert Gaizauskas and Zhixue Zhao, preprint available at https://arxiv.org/abs/2410.16502.

 ## Dataset

 The full RULEBREAKERS dataset is found in ```./data/rulebreakers_dataset.json```.
+Please refer to our paper for more details.

 - ```id```: unique 7-digit ID assigned to the instance (each rulebreaker and non-rulebreaker pair share the same ID prefix, followed by _rb and _nonrb respectively e.g. "RULEBREAKERS_0000246_nonrb")
 - ```rulebreaker_type```: the type of rulebreaker (or non-rulebreaker), classified by the logical rule applicable to the surface form of the premises ("mt" for modus tollens or "ds" for disjunctive syllogism)